Faculty Author, Buz Sawyers: “Shutterbug”

 Sawyers’ book is available on Amazon

-The Art Institute of Dallas is one of The Art Institutes, a system of over 50 schools throughout North America.
-Programs, credential levels, technology, and scheduling options are subject to change.
-Several institutions included in The Art Institutes system are campuses of South University or Argosy University.
-The Art Institute of Dallas, a campus of South University, is located at 8080 Park Lane, Suite 100, Dallas, TX 75231-5993. ©2014 The Art Institutes International LLC.
+The Art Institute of Dallas, a branch of Miami International University of Art & Design, is one of The Art Institutes, a system of private, non-profit schools throughout the United States.
+Programs, credential levels, technology, and scheduling options vary by school and are subject to change.
+The Art Institute of Dallas, a branch of Miami International University of Art & Design, 8080 Park Lane, Suite 100, Dallas, TX 75231-5993 © 2019.
+The Arts Institutes International LLC.
+All rights reserved.